minghanz/minghanz.github.io/_pages/about.md

 Hello!

 I am a robot vision researcher interested in building object-centric 3D representations as the foundation for robot perception, reasoning, and action.
-My work focuses on developing robust spatial understanding, such as geometry, pose, and physical properties, in visually challenging environments by incorporating data-driven 3D priors and physics-based reasoning.
+My work focuses on developing robust spatial understanding, such as geometry, pose, physical properties, and dynamics models, in visually challenging environments by incorporating data-driven 3D priors and physics-based reasoning.
 My goal is to enable efficient and generalizable robot manipulation in cluttered environments.

 My research explores two main directions:
 - Leveraging symmetry as a strong prior for efficient object-centric 3D scene understanding.